 Admission requirements are set out in §15.2.10.

-The Department of Music and the Faculty of Education offer a five-year integrated program of ★162 leading to the degrees of Bachelor Music and Bachelor of Education.
+The Department of Music and the Faculty of Education offer two five-year integrated programs of ★162 each, leading to the degrees of Bachelor Music and Bachelor of Education (Elementary), and Bachelor of Music and Bachelor of Education (Secondary).